 - Rise of the Resistance

 - Oga’s Cantina

 - Wander Galaxy’s Edge exploring other shops, alleys, etc

-- Eat at Docking Bay 7 (do this at the end when new people are coming in and will be rushing for everything else.
+- Eat at Docking Bay 7 (do this at the end as it will be lunchtime

 These are my hotel suggestions for visiting Galaxy’s Edge in Hollywood Studios:

 - Caribbean Beach Resort

 That is of course if you can’t wait till 2021 and stay at the Star Wars Hotel right across the street.
 Guests there will come to Galaxy’s Edge on secret missions, giving you a completely different view of Star Wars Land.